ysaksham/notes-app/README.md

 Dependencies: yargs - npm install yargs chalk - npm install chalk@2.4.2

-yargs - Yargs helps to build interactive command line tools, by parsing arguments and generating an elegant user interface. chalk - It helps to customize the color of the output of the command-line output It helps to improve the quality of the output by providing several color options like for warning message red color and many more
+yargs - Yargs helps to build interactive command line tools, by parsing arguments and generating an elegant user interface.chalk - It helps to customize the color of the output of the command-line output It helps to improve the quality of the output by providing several color options like for warning message red color and many more

 commands to run and description: